ctree1/CUBoulder-CSPB3308-Team-0-Project1/TESTING.md

 ### Test 1 - draft
 The user wants to use our infant tracker to add a baby to be tracked.
 They first navigate to the Setup page by clicking on "Setup" from the black menu bar of the infant tracker.
 The url should now be http://localhost:5555/setup

+Two text fields
+Birthdate calendar selector like on bathroom page but without the time

 _______
 _______